jabichris/private-linter/README.md

 ## Built With

-Ruby
+- Ruby
-Rubocop
+- Rubocop
-Gem
+- Gem
-VS Code
+- VS Code

-## Screenshots

-Faulty CSS missing colon warning in the console:
-Warning

 ## Pre-requisites

-Ruby must be installed in your computer.
+Ruby and Rubocop must be installed in your computer.

 ## Installing Linter

 When you have installed Ruby on your computer, clone the project.
-Run linter by typing: bin/main.rb
+Run linter by typing: `ruby bin/main.rb`

 Enjoy!